 Galactic Empire was still being sold by other companies up to around 1982

-In Galactic Trader our, at the time nameless, protagonist is assumed to have completed the first game’s series of galactic conquest, and as a result have become unemployed.
-The player therefore acquires a rundown Starship and becomes an interstellar trader with additional complexities caused by the need to avoid assassins sent by the player’s previous employer.
+In Galactic Trader, our nameless protagonist is assumed to have completed the first game’s series of galactic conquest, and as a result, have become unemployed.
+The player, therefore, acquires a rundown Starship and becomes an interstellar trader with additional complexities caused by the need to avoid assassins sent by the player’s previous employer.

-Galactic trader, the second in the series, released in 1980, here the Apple II version.
-The title was also released for the TRS-80
+Galactic trader, the second in the series, released in 1980, here the Apple II and TRS-80 version alongside the Adventure International TRS-80 release

-In Galactic Revolution, we finally gets an identity for the protagonist of the series: Julian du Buque.
-The gameplay is essentially a much complexified version of that seen in Galactic Empire, with more emphasis placed on political manoeuvring and less on military action.
+In Galactic Revolution, we finally get an identity for the protagonist of the series: Julian du Buque.
+The gameplay is essentially a much-complexified version of that seen in Galactic Empire, with more emphasis placed on political maneuvering and less on military action.
 The player must attempt to instigate a successful rebellion against the Emperor.

 Galactic Revolution, the third in the series, released in 1980.
 This was also released for the TRS-80 by Adventure International and The Software Exchange.
 It was the last in the series to hit the TRS-80 market

-Finally, in Tawala’s Last Redoubt the eponymous Emperor, assumed to have been defeated at the end of the third game, has fled to a remote and isolated world called Farside, which is cut off from the rest of the galaxy.
+In the fourth and last installment, Tawala’s Last Redoubt, the eponymous Emperor, initially thought to have been defeated at the end of the third game managed to flee to a remote and isolated world called Farside, which is cut off from the rest of the galaxy.
 Now it falls to the planet’s inhabitants, and you as the insurrectionist leader Benthi, to finish Tawala once and for all.
 The ultimate goal is to attack and take Tawala’s redoubt, located at the other end of the map from Benthi’s camp.
 Resources at the beginning are meager and you must gather the resources of Farside’s various chiefs to stand a real chance.
 Communication with the chiefs is done by sending messengers.
 The chiefs can be asked for money, troops or arms, and be given money as an incentive.
 The messengers can be asked to threaten reprisals in the case a chief refuses a request – not acting on such a threat might damage Benthi’s reputation with all of Farside’s chiefs, though.

 As in Galactic Revolution, an extensive framing narrative is included in the manual.

-Tawala’s Last Redoubt, the 4th and final title in the Galactic Saga series, released in the summer of 1981, only for the Apple II.
+Tawala’s Last Redoubt, the 4th and final title in the Galactic Saga series, released in the summer of 1981 and only for the Apple II.